THE SOLAR SYSTEM

 The Sun is roughly halfway through its main sequence phase.
 Over time, the Sun will continue to steadily fuse the hydrogen in its core into helium.
 However, its fuel supply will eventually deplete.
 A shell of fusion hydrogen will form around the inert, helium-filled core.

 The Sun’s core is not hot or dense enough to fuse helium as much.
 Without sufficient thermonuclear fusion, there is no longer the same outward pressure to counteract the inward gravity.
-The Sun will contract, the core will squeeze and heat up even more which will trigger the fusion of helium into heavier and heavier elements.
+The Sun will contract; the core will squeeze and heat up even more which will trigger the fusion of shell hydrogen faster than the previous fusion of core hydrogen.
 The increased energy from fusion will cause the outer layers of the Sun to expand.
 This is the beginning of the end.

 Planetary nebula